semgrep/semgrep-docs/docs/getting-started/quickstart.md

         2. In the **Semgrep CLI login**, click **Activate** to proceed.
 Return to the CLI, and copy the login token that's shown.

-        3. Navigate into the root of your repo, and run your first scan (be sure to substitute <code><span class="placeholder">YOUR_TOKEN</span></code> with the login token value you copied in the previous step):
+        3. Navigate into the root of your repository, and run your first scan.
+Be sure to substitute <code><span class="placeholder">YOUR_TOKEN</span></code> with the login token value you copied in the previous step:

             ```console
             docker run -e SEMGREP_APP_TOKEN=YOUR_TOKEN --rm -v "%cd%:/src" returntocorp/semgrep semgrep ci
             ```

             The provided `-v` option mounts the current directory into the container to be scanned.
-Navigate into a different repo or provide a specific local directory in the command to scan a different project.
+Navigate into a different repository or provide a specific local directory in the command to scan a different project.

     </TabItem>

     </Tabs>

-4. Once you've scanned your first application, return to the Cloud Platform, and click **View findings** to see the security vulnerabilities in your project.
-Alternatively, you can view your results in the Cloud Platform's **Dashboard** page.
+4. Once you've scanned your first application, return to Semgrep Cloud Platform (SCP), and click **View findings** to see the security vulnerabilities in your project.
+Alternatively, you can view your results in SCP's **Dashboard** page.
 For detailed information, click **Code** to access your SAST findings or **Supply Chain** to access your SCA findings.

 <MoreHelp />